ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 API mappings for SCTP are as follows:

 Connection Object:
-: Connection objects can be an SCTP association or a stream in an SCTP association.
+: Connection objects can be mapped to an SCTP association or a stream in an SCTP association.
-We call the process of mapping Connection objects to SCTP streams "stream mapping", and assume a client-server communication model in the following explanation.
+Mapping Connection objects to SCTP streams is called "stream mapping" and has additional requirements as follows.
+The following explanation assumes a client-server communication model.

 Stream mapping requires an association to already be in place between the client and the server, and it requires the server to understand that a new incoming stream